robertknight/qt-signal-tools/README.md

 editor.setText("Hello World");
 ```

-### safe_bind()
+### Automatic disconnection

-Compared to using Qt 4's normal signals and slots, a disadvantage of using `bind()` or `function` to
-create a callback object which can be run later is that there is no automatically disconnection
+For standard signal-slot connections, Qt automatically removes the connection if either the sender
+or receiver objects are destroyed.

+When using QtSignalForwarder::connect(), the connection is automatically removed if the sender
+is destroyed.
+However there is no receiver since the callback is a `function` object - which may
+call a method on a QObject or it may call a function which is not a QObject method at all.

+QtSignalTools provides two solutions to this:

+ * `QtSignalForwarder::connect()` accepts an optional _context_ QObject*.
+The signal will automatically be
-if the object is destroyed.
+   disconnected if either the sender or the context object is destroyed.
+This is the approach that should be
+   used if the callback is a method on a QObject.
+This behaves the same as the _context_ argument
+   to `QObject::connect()` in Qt 5.2 and later.

-As a solution, the `safe_bind()` function creates a wrapper around an object and a method call.
-The
+ * A more generic facility is to use the `safe_bind()` function which creates a wrapper around an object
-wrapper can then be called with the same arguments as the wrapped method.
-When a call happens,
+   and a method call.
+The wrapper can then be called with the same arguments as the wrapped method.
-either the wrapped method is called with the provided arguments, or if the object has been destroyed,
+   When a call happens, either the wrapped method is called with the provided arguments, or if the object has
-nothing happens and a default value is returned.
+   been destroyed, nothing happens and a default value is returned.
+The wrapper created by `safe_bind()`

-The wrapper created by `safe_bind()` can be used with `bind()` and `function` and can be used together
+   can be used with `bind()` and `function` and can be used together with `QtSignalForwarder` to
-with `QtSignalForwarder` to automatically 'disconnect' if the receiver is destroyed.
+   automatically 'disconnect' if the receiver is destroyed.

 ```cpp
 QScopedPointer<QLabel> label(new QLabel);